alisson-gomesc/jkniv/jkniv/jkniv-whinstone/src/site/content/markdown/index.md

 >Mediates between the domain and data mapping layers using a collection-like interface for accessing domain objects.

-The project `jkniv-sqlegance` keeps the interface `net.sf.jkniv.sqlegance.Repository` and the whinstone umbrella project implements that at four flavors:
+The project `jkniv-whinstone` define the repository contract between you service layer and the database with the interface `net.sf.jkniv.whinstone.Repository`.
+There are four repository flavors:

 - `jkniv-whinstone-jdbc` repository contract using directly jdbc access.
 - `jkniv-whinstone-jpa2` encapsulate JPA access with a simple repository contract.